-Unlock the secrets to creating a warm and generous brand: from color palettes & typefaces, to icons & illustrations.
+Unlock the secrets to creating a warm and generous brand, from color palettes and typefaces to icons and illustrations.

 Do you know your brand's personality?
 Brand archetypes are a very popular branding framework that classifies companies into 12 different archetypes.

 Your brand belongs to one of these archetypes and with this series of articles you’ll discover how to create an engaging message with graphics specially curated by the Streamline team.

 Why should the Red Cross use Plump Flat icons?

 Keep reading to find out the best assets for the Caregiver archetype.